point85/Shift/README.md

  * `/src/main/java` - java source files
  * `/src/main/resources` - localizable Message.properties file to define error messages.
  * `/src/test/java` - JUnit test java source files
+ * `/src/ui/java` - java source files for JPA persistency and JavaFX 8 user interface for the application
+ * `/src/ui/resources` - images and XML files for for JPA persistency
+ * `/database/mssql` - Microsoft SQL Server SQL script files for table and index generation

 When Shift is built with Maven, the javadoc and jar files are in the 'target' folder.